Average Lifespan: 5 – 11 Tam'nýer—a''n Years / 150-330 Earth Years

 However, with skull or no, these skeletons are usually glued in a kneeling position, hands resting on the femurs, and kept like soldiers outside temples or their massive homes, being a graveyard above ground.

-The main instrument of the Zdjętzami is the Crwth & the Guzheng (Gu Zheng).
+The main instrument of the Zdjętzami is the Crwth, the Guzheng (Gu Zheng) & the Kora.

 The Zdjętzami, as everything in their culture, is based upon soaking up experiences, and making music is most certainly included in that.
 Thanks to their physical build however, and their long digits (phalanges) the Zdjętzami tend to have a special place in their heart for plucking, strumming and bows.
 The sensation of it reverberates the very music they create through their fingers and through the rest of their body.
 This resonates more so with the Zdjętzami as well because they actually have hollow bones in parts of their body.